-- (i) Part-I: This part covers, in brief, about the Intellectual Property, Intellectual Property Rights, Various types of IPRs, TRIPs Agreement and India's Commitment in WTO, Various IPRs laws in India and concerned Administrative Ministries etc. - (ii) Part-II: In this part, role of Customs Authorities as provided under TRIPs agreement and Various IPRs laws of our Country, relevant provisions of Customs Act and notification issued under these provisions have been explained in detail. - (iii) Part-III: In this part, various provisions of IPR Enforcement Rules, 2007 and procedures in force have been explained. - (iv) Part IV: In this part, Automated Recordation and Targeting System (ARTS) for IPR protection in Indian Customs have been explained. - (v) Part V: Reference Material and Important websites: In this Part, details of reference material and relevant websites for reader's guidance and information have been given. - (vi) Part VI: Practical Exercises for the field officers.
+- Part-I: This part covers, in brief, about the Intellectual Property, Intellectual Property Rights, Various types of IPRs, TRIPs Agreement and India's Commitment in WTO, Various IPRs laws in India and concerned Administrative Ministries etc. - Part-II: In this part, role of Customs Authorities as provided under TRIPs agreement and Various IPRs laws of our Country, relevant provisions of Customs Act and notification issued under these provisions have been explained in detail. - Part-III: In this part, various provisions of IPR Enforcement Rules, 2007 and procedures in force have been explained. - Part IV: In this part, Automated Recordation and Targeting System (ARTS) for IPR protection in Indian Customs have been explained.

+Reference Material and Relevant websites: In this Part, details of reference material and relevant websites for reader's guidance have been given.